wikiepeidia/NATRO-MACRO-MOD/README.md

 - **Bugs**: If you find an issue or run into an error message while using the macro, please create a [bug report][bug-report-link].
 - **Suggestions**: If you have an idea for a feature that you'd like to see in the macro, please submit a [suggestion][suggestion-link].
+- **FORK** if you want to mod natro macro of your own and share to other.

-For discussions, please join us on [Discord][discord-link] instead!
+For discussions,BUG errors please join us on [Discord][discord-link] instead!

 <a name="credits"><h2>💝 Credits</h2></a>